 Indicator Mapping is the process of matching the indicator and disaggregation definitions from your country’s MoH system with the indicator and disaggregation definitions used by DATIM.

-Most countries already completed the indicator mapping process in the MoH Alignment Activity is 2017 or 2018.
-Therefore, the indicator mapping portion of the MoH Alignment activity in subsequent years will be focused on maintaining harmonization between the MoH and DATIM mappings.
+For those countries that have already completed the indicator mapping process in a previous year, indicator mapping in subsequent years will be focused on maintaining harmonization between the MoH and DATIM mappings.

 Why Indicator Mapping?

 Indicator Mapping translates MoH definitions to DATIM definitions.
 When you submit the MoH data, we will use this map to know where to save the MoH data in DATIM.

 Indicator Mapping is needed to identify the data element from one system that precisely matches the definition of a data element in another.
 Most importantly, the results file is submitted with the MoH Definitions.